Vallendrez-Bio/gene_rast_thing/README.md

 1. Trim out all '-' columns

    Removes any site (column) from the entire alignment if it contains a dash.
-Again these scripts don't support full paths so this script needs to be in the same directory as your out.fasta from the previous step.

 Remember: This script trashes frame - so don't count of changing anything to amino acids, translation will be incorrect!